zerotier/docs/docs/corporate-firewalls.md

 Look for Full Cone NAT, options related to VoIP, persistent NAT, Endpoint Independent Mapping, etc…

 Ask your vendor.
-Let us know what works.
+Let us know what works

 Here's a table of the likeliness of a direct connection between two types of NAT: